TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13.md

 **RDS** & **Aurora**

 1. What is RDS for?

+- Amazon RDS is a PaaS as it only provides a platform or a set of tools to manage your database instances.
+AWS is Iaas, but the RDS provided by the AWS is PaaS.
 - Amazon Relational Database Service (RDS) is a managed SQL database service provided by Amazon Web Services (AWS).
 - Amazon RDS supports an array of database engines to store and organize data.
 It also helps with relational database management tasks, such as data migration, backup, recovery and patching.